arestivo/slides/markdown/indexes.md

 **Physical Schema**: How data is to be represented and stored.

   * How are tables stored?
 Using files?
 With what structure?
-  * What datatypes are we going to use and how are they stored?
+  * What datatypes are we going to use and how should they be stored?
-  * How triggers should be implemented?
+  * What triggers should be implemented?
-  * How can we make sure queries are fast? derived attributes + triggers, indexes, ...
+  * How can we make sure queries have a good performance? denormalization, derived attributes + triggers, indexes, ...

 ---